apache/nuttx/boards/arm/s32k1xx/s32k146evb/README.txt

 Status
 ======

   2019-08-18:  Configuration created but entirely untested.
-This
-    configuration is intended, initially, to verify s32k14x architecture support.
-The configuration builds and links without error but has not yet been tested.
-This is VERY much a work in progress and you should not use this configuration unless you are interested in assisting with the bring-up.

-  2019-08-20:  Initial testing, I am running out of SRAM to avoid the
+  2019-08-20:  For initial testing, I ran out of SRAM to avoid the
     brickage problems I had with the S32K118EVB (i.e., with CONFIG_BOOT_RUNFROMISRAM=y).

-    The NSH configuration now appears work correctly.
-Only verified when running SRAM at present.
+In this mode, the NSH configuration appears worked correctly.

+  2019-18-21:  Writing a relocated version of that same functional binary
+    into FLASH, however, did not work and, in fact, bricked my S32K146EVB.
+    That is because the first version of the FLASH image that I used clobbered the FLASH Configuration bytes at address 0x0400 (I didn't even know about these!).
+I have since modified the linker script to skip this are in FLASH.
+There is some fragmentary discussion for recovery from this condition at: https://community.nxp.com/thread/505593 .
+    But none of those options are working for me.

+    Give the success running of of SRAM and the success of the same fixes on the S32K118, I believe that the NSH configuration should now run out of FLASH.
+Unfortunately, I cannot demonstrate that.

 Serial Console
 ==============